Interdisciplinary Minor in Global Medieval Studies

 The minor program in Global Medieval Studies can easily be combined with a major in a language and literature tradition, philosophy, science, international relations, or even natural sciences, to name a few.
 As broadly educated historians and humanists, majors in Global Medieval Studies can go on to a variety of occupations or continue their education in a range of graduate programs or professional schools.

 Students earn the minor by taking 6 courses (6 c.u.) that satisfy the following distribution requirements:

 At least one course in art, architecture, or music (image, sound, material objects)

 At least one course in literature or written culture (text, writing)

 At least one course in religion, philosophy, or science

 At least one course on an area outside of Europe

-If you have questions about this minor program and/or wish to declare it, write to Prof. Julia Verkholantsev at juliaver at sas.upenn.edu
+For questions about this minor program and/or to declare it, contact Prof. Julia Verkholantsev at juliaver at sas.upenn.edu